Sboursen/amce_basket/README.md

 # Acme Widget Co.
 Basket System - Proof of Concept

-This project is a proof-of-concept implementation of a shopping basket system for Acme Widget Co., built as a coding challenge submission.

-## Core Design Philosophy

-The solution is built in pure Ruby with a primary focus on creating a system that is clean, maintainable, and ready for future growth.
-The core principles guiding the architecture are:
+This project is a proof-of-concept implementation of a shopping basket system for Acme Widget Co.
+It is built in pure Ruby with a primary focus on creating a system that is clean, maintainable, and architected for future growth.

+## Core Architectural Principles

+The solution is architected around modern, professional software design principles to ensure robustness and clarity.

+-   **Immutability and Pure Functions:** The system is designed to be highly predictable by avoiding mutation and side effects.
+Business logic (like offer calculations) is handled by "pure" components that transform data rather than changing it in place.
-- **Separation of Concerns:** The basket's core logic is completely decoupled from the specific business rules for pricing, delivery, and offers.
+-   **Separation of Concerns (Strategy Pattern):** The basket's core logic is completely decoupled from the specific business rules for pricing, delivery, and offers.
+This is achieved through the **Strategy Pattern**, where each rule is its own interchangeable object.
 -   **Extensibility (Open/Closed Principle):** The system is designed to be easily extensible.
-New delivery rules or complex special offers can be added by creating new "strategy" classes, without ever modifying the core `Basket` class.
+New delivery rules or complex special offers can be added by creating new strategy classes without ever modifying the core `Basket` class.
-- **Clarity and Testability:** The code is structured into small, single-responsibility classes that are easy to understand, test in isolation, and reason about.
+-   **Financial Precision:** All monetary calculations are handled using Ruby's `BigDecimal` class to prevent floating-point inaccuracies and ensure financial robustness, as is required in any production system.

-## How It Works: The Strategy Pattern
+## How It Works: A Declarative, Non-Mutating Flow

-To achieve the design goals, the system is architected around the **Strategy Pattern**, using **Dependency Injection** to wire the components together.

-This approach avoids brittle, hard-to-maintain conditional logic (`if/else` chains) and results in a flexible and declarative system.
+The system avoids brittle `if/else` chains in favor of a declarative and non-mutating calculation flow, orchestrated by the `Basket`.

 The key components are:

 1.  **`Basket` (The Coordinator):** The central class.
-Its only responsibilities are to manage the list of items and to orchestrate the calculation process by invoking its collaborators.
-It is initialized with a product catalogue and a set of strategy objects.
+Its only responsibilities are to manage the list of `LineItem` objects and to orchestrate the calculation process by invoking its collaborators.

-2.  **Offer Strategies (e.g., `BuyOneGetOneHalfPriceStrategy`):** These are discrete objects responsible for a single job: applying a specific discount to a set of basket items.
-The `Basket` is configured with an array of these strategies.
-To add a new offer to the system, a developer simply creates a new strategy class and adds it to the configuration.

-3.  **Delivery Strategy (e.g., `TieredDeliveryStrategy`):** This is another type of strategy object.
-Its sole responsibility is to calculate the delivery cost based on the post-offer subtotal.
-This isolates the delivery fee logic, making it easy to change the tiers or introduce new delivery methods in the future.
+2.  **Offer Strategies (e.g., `BuyOneGetOneHalfPriceStrategy`):** These are discrete, stateless objects that receive the list of items and return a **Discount Ledger**—a simple hash that maps specific items to the discounts they are eligible for.
+They do not modify the basket's state.

+3.  **Delivery Rules (e.g., `DeliveryRule`):** Delivery tiers are modeled as explicit, self-contained objects, each with a defined `range` and `cost`.
+This is a more robust and readable approach than magic-value hashes.
+The `TieredDeliveryStrategy` simply finds the first rule that applies.

 The final calculation flow is:

-`Items` -> `Build Line Items` -> `Apply Offer Strategies` -> `Calculate Post-Offer Subtotal` -> `Apply Delivery Strategy` -> `Final Total`
+`Add Items to Basket` -> `Strategies calculate Discount Ledgers` -> `Basket applies ledgers to get Net Subtotal` -> `Delivery Strategy calculates cost` -> **Final, Precise Total**

 ## Key Assumptions & Business Rule Interpretations

 -   **"Buy One Get One Half Price" Offer:** This rule has been interpreted as a "for every pair" discount.
 For every two "Red Widgets" (`R01`) in the basket, one receives a 50% discount.
-- **Currency Handling & Precision:** The example totals indicate that final totals are **truncated** to two decimal places, not rounded.
-This is handled via the `Float#truncate` method.
-For a production system, this would be handled using the `BigDecimal` class or an integer-based approach (storing cents).
+-   **Final Total Calculation:** The challenge examples indicate that final totals are **truncated** to two decimal places, not rounded.
+Our system achieves this with `BigDecimal#round(2, :truncate)` for financial accuracy.

 ## How to Run This Project